Anti-Asian Racism in The United States | Violence Non Stop Against Minorities

 HISTORY OF ANTI-ASIAN RACISM IN THE UNITED STATES

 The history of anti-Asian racism goes all the way back to 1882, when the Chinese Exclusion Act was enforced.
 It was a legislation that prevented Asian American laborers from entering the USA, due to a widespread xenophobia.
 In history there has been times where the Asian community was blamed for different public health problems.
-For example, the smallpox outbreak in San Francisco in 1870, and we could even say the Coronavirus pandemic in 2020.
+For example, the smallpox outbreak in San Francisco in 1870, and we could say the Coronavirus pandemic in 2020 to some Americans.
 The relation that many people made while connecting Asian with illness perpetrated the image of asian communities as “eternal foreigners”, never to be allowed to fully find inclusivity in society.

 ASIAN LIVES MATTER